MontjuCentral/php-zatca/README.md

 <a href="https://github.com/Saleh7/php-zatca-xml/discussions">Ask questions</a>
 </p>

+## 📦 Fork Notice

+This is a **fork** of the original package [`Saleh7/php-zatca-xml`](https://github.com/Saleh7/php-zatca-xml), with custom modifications by **Ahmed Elshafie**.

+Changes include:
+- Updated namespace
+- Bug fixes
+- etc.

 ## 📖 Introduction

-**PHP-ZATCA-XML** is an unofficial PHP library for generating **ZATCA Fatoora** e-invoices.
+**PHP-ZATCA** is an unofficial PHP library for generating **ZATCA Fatoora** e-invoices.
 It simplifies the process of creating compliant e-invoices, generating QR codes, handling certificates, and submitting invoices to **ZATCA’s servers**.

 Designed for **easy integration**, this library provides developers with a **customizable, robust, and efficient toolkit** to automate the ZATCA e-invoicing process in PHP applications.